 At the very least, it can only be hoped that Mr. Gekko, or other “greed is good” successors who may emerge in this film, do not go happily sailing off into some loophole-filled Caribbean sunset with new scam intact.
 Rather, some clear comeuppance and swift justice would be welcome — especially so there can be no doubt about take-away message.
 Then again, the real world events of the financial melt down of 2007-2008, ably reported in a number of probing book-length accounts to date, offer standing lessons that provide the scarier truths.

 Additional business-related stories at this website can be found at the “Business & Society” category page, and include, for example: “Flash Boy Lewis” (covering Wall Street’s “flash trading” and Michael Lewis’s publishing history); “Celebrity Buffett” (Warren Buffett investing history and his rise to mainstream notice); “Empire Newhouse”( history of the Newhouse publishing empire through 2012 and Reddit.com); and “Murdoch’s NY Deals” (covering the rise and 1970s American expansion of the Rupert Murdoch media empire).
-Thanks for visiting – and if you like what you see here, please consider supporting this website.
+Thanks for visiting – and if you like what you find here, please make a donation to help support the research and writing at this website.
 Thank you. – Jack Doyle

 Date Posted: 4 February 2010